 4.9.
 Leaving the house, door and windows should be carefully close to prevent rain damping the rooms.
 In case of any theft, the upkeeper cannot be held responsible.
 Leaving our room or the community spaces, in case no one else is there, the lights must be turned off.

 4.10.
-Rooms must be aired regularly to avoid mold on the walls.
+Rooms must be aired daily to avoid mold on the walls.

 4.11.
 For losing the keys, residents must pay a a lump sum of EUR 50 per item, in addition to the cost of replacement of the lost item.
 After losing them the loss has to be reported right away, so that the token can be deleted from the system, protecting this way the safety of the whole community.

 5. Leaving the Collegium at the end of the contract